Physician Payments Under PPACA's Sunshine Provisions and State Law

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance for healthcare counsel on the new reporting requirements of the physician payment provisions under the new healthcare reform law.
+This CLE course will provide guidance for healthcare counsel on the new reporting requirements of the physician payment provisions under the new healthcare reform law.
 The panel will outline best practices to meet the challenges of complying with both federal and state transparency reporting requirements.

 - PPACA requirements